-Figure 2-2 shows the benefits and costs of major rules issued from October 1, 1992, to September 30, 2006.
-Benefit estimates for the rules (with three noted exceptions)53 that comprise the overall estimates are presented in various tables in the ten annual Reports (including this Report) that OMB has completed.
+Figure 2-2 shows the costs and benefits of major rules issued from October 1, 1992, to September 30, 2006.
+Benefit estimates for the rules (with three noted exceptions)51 that comprise the overall estimates are presented in various tables in the ten annual Reports (including this Report) that OMB has completed.
 Note that the three highest years for benefits, 1992, 2004, and 2005 are mostly explained by three EPA regulations: the 1992 acid rain permits regulation, the 2004 non-road diesel engine rule, and the 2005 interstate air quality rule.
 Since more major rules had cost estimates than benefit estimates, it is likely that benefit estimates are understated relative to the cost estimates included in Figure 2-2.
+The figure also shows that over its first six years, this Administration has issued regulations with average yearly benefits 108 percent greater than the average annual benefits of the rules issued during the previous eight years.

-53The exceptions, as discussed above, are DOT's 1993 airbag rule, OSHA's 2000 ergonomics rule, and DHS's 2005 air cargo security requirements rule.
+51The exceptions, as discussed above, are DOT's 1993 airbag rule, OSHA's 2000 ergonomics rule, and DHS's 2005 air cargo security requirements rule.
 We did not include benefit estimates for the ergonomics rule because of the speculative nature of the estimates and the difficulty of determining the cause and/or mitigation of the great majority of ergonomic injuries.
 After the rule was overturned under provisions of the Congressional Review Act, the number of muscular skeletal disorders (MSDs) declined significantly more than OSHA's regulatory impact analysis (RIA) predicted would occur under the standard.
 The RIA estimated that MSDs would decline from 647,344 to 517,344 after 10 years of compliance.
 Instead, three years after the standard (which had never gone into effect) had been overturned, MSDs declined to 435,180 in 2003 (the last year for which data is available).
 The reason that voluntary actions to reduce MSDs are effective may be that employers and employees alike have strong incentives, due to worker's compensation costs and lost productivity, to reduce the incidence of MSDs.

-Figure 2-2: Benefits and Costs of Major Rules (1992-2006)
+Figure 2-2: Costs and Benefits of Major Rules (1992-2006)